 - 1 teaspoon ground cinnamon

-Crumble: Place the cube butter and flour into a medium bowl.
+- Crumble: Place the cubed butter and flour into a medium bowl.
 Rub them with your fingertips or use a fork to cut butter into flour until they look like crumbs.
 Add in the sugar, cinnamon and nuts, just mix to combine.

-Update Notes: I originally shared his recipe on Dec 27, 2016.
+Update Notes: I originally shared this recipe on Dec 27, 2016.
 Today I republish it with new pictures and more information.
 I keep the recipe same.